This article was originally published in November 2016.

 In this obscure video, Cash offers up a beautiful poem followed by an otherwise unreleased (we think) song.
 Cash sits down at a dinner table before sharing his Thanksgiving prayer.
 In it, a farmer gives his thanks for the warm sun and singing birds, despite not having a turkey to put on the table.

 And he shares perhaps the most pertinent line in the whole performance.
 “And thank you for this country, too,” Cash says.
 “We’ve troubles now, and pain.
 But with your help, Lord, we’ll get back to where the road is smooth again.”
+Take a listen.

 There’s not much information about the source of the video.
 And, aside from this performance, there’s no documentation of the song, or even a title for it.